EVM Subchains

 Introduction

-Velas EVM Subchains is a solution that allows using Velas as infrastructure for your custom EVM compatible chain.
-Each EVM Subchain is isolated, have full Ethereum JSON-RPC API (same as in Velas EVM Chain), but uses custom token as its "main" token.
+Velas EVM Subchains is a solution that allows you to use Velas as the infrastructure for your custom EVM-compatible chain.
+Each EVM Subchain is isolated and provides Ethereum JSON-RPC API (the same as in the Velas EVM Chain) but utilizes a custom token as its "main" token.

-For custom chain end-users, fees are paid with their "main" token, but in Velas processing cost is payed with Native VLX token, so administrator of the chain responsible for paying fees with VLX for custom chain end-users.
+For end-users of the custom chain, fees are paid with their "main" token.
+However, the processing costs on Velas are paid with the native VLX token, meaning that the administrator of the chain is responsible for paying fees in VLX on behalf of the custom chain's end-users.

-Velas provides a way for administrator to create subchain, manage fee, and export subchain state if needed.
-The administrator is also responsible to host an EVM Bridge - a thin proxy that maps Ethereum calls to real api calls, and route them to the nodes.
+Velas provides a way for administrators to create subchains, manage fees, and export subchain states if needed.
+The administrator is also responsible for hosting an EVM Bridge — a thin proxy that maps Ethereum calls to real API calls and routes them to the nodes.

-These tools are available in our release packages or can be built manualy.
+tool installed.
+These tools are available in our release packages or can be built manually.

-Grab latest release from Velas Releases for your platform and put it in appropriate path.
-For more info check Velas CLI Documentation
+Download the latest release from Velas Releases for your platform and place it in the appropriate path.
+For more information, check the Velas CLI Documentation.

-Binary for some platforms are not available in Velas Releases, but still supported by Velas.
+Binaries for some platforms may not be available in Velas Releases but are still supported by Velas.

-If you couldn't find binary for your platform on release page, you can follow instructions to build it from source code.
+If you cannot find a binary for your platform on the release page, you can follow the instructions to build it from the source code.

 -